 “Trust Secretary” or “Secretary” means the Secretary of the Trust or any other person appointed by the Trust to perform the duties of the Secretary of the Trust including a joint, assistant or deputy Secretary or such other person as may be appointed by the Trust to perform the functions of the Secretary under this Constitution.

-“Terms of Authorisation” are the terms of authorisation issued by Monitor under Section 35 of the 2006 Act.
+“Provider Licence” means the licence issued by Monitor to the Trust under Chapter 3 of Part 3 of the 2012 Act.

+"Regulatory Framework" means the 2006 Act, the 2012 Act, this Constitution and the Provider Licence.

 “voluntary organisation” is a body, other than a public or local authority, the activities of which are not carried on for profit.

 Name